TradeTrust/documentation/docs/reference/tradetrust-v4/tradetrust-v4-schema.md

 **@context**

-The `@context` property is introduced as per the [W3C VC data model](https://www.w3.org/TR/vc-data-model-2.0/#contexts) to allow the issuer to map short-form aliases to the URIs required by specific verifiable credentials and presentations.
+The `@context` property is introduced as per the [W3C VC data model](https://www.w3.org/TR/vc-data-model/#contexts) to allow the issuer to map short-form aliases to the URIs required by specific verifiable credentials and presentations.

 TradeTrust has released a beta extension to W3C credentials context, which can be accessed [here](https://schemata.tradetrust.io/io/tradetrust/4.0/context.json).

 **issuer**

-In TradeTrust Schema V4, there will be a single named issuer conforming to one of the three issuer methods: IDVC, DNS-TXT, and DNS-DID.
+In TradeTrust Schema V4, there will be a single named issuer conforming to one of the three issuer's identity methods: IDVC, DNS-TXT, and DNS-DID.

 **network**